Arfazrll/System-Analyst-Voices-Unheard/README.md

 ## 📄 License

-This project is licensed under [LICENSE] - see the LICENSE file for details.
+This project is licensed under Boost Software License 1.0 - see the licensed file for details.

 ## ⚠️ Important Notes